codeAligned/CMU-15213-Lab/4_CacheLab/README.md

+The original tar file is `cachelab-handout.tar` and the writeup is `attacklab.pdf`.
+My solution is in `cachelab-handout`.

-Please Read `6 Working on the Lab` in the writeup file before starting Part A, and Part B: these notes are at the end of the file and you might not notice them early enough.
+Read `6 Working on the Lab` in the writeup file before starting Part A, and Part B: these notes are at the end of the file and you might not notice them early enough.
 However, they provide useful information about the two tasks.